bridcourtney/Your-PMP-Journey/README.md

     ### Customer Details
      If a user already has a profile with the shipping information saved, the form will be pre-populated with this information.
      The User is informed how much the card will be charged in the paragraph below the Proceed to payment button.
+     The user must provide card number, expiration date and CVC.
 For Testing purposes, card number 4242 4242 4242 4242 is used for successful stripe payment.
-The user must provide card number, expiration date (any date in                  future) and CVC (any numbers).
      A webhook is used to make sure that the order is processed even in the cases when the payment process is interrupted (e.g. if a user accidentally closes the page or          browser after clicking "Proceed to payment" button).

      <img src="/static/img/basket_checkout.png">